mathewmarcus/homepage/markdown/boto3_and_asyncio.md

 ### Example
-Lets envision a scenario where we want to spawn of n concurrent lambda requests.
-It just as easily  be any number of requests to any number of different AWS services, but for the purposes of simplicity we'll create 100 different requests to 100 different lambdas.
-If this were synchronous code, we would use the `boto3.client('lambda').invoke` method, but for async invocations we'll be creating the HTTPrequest(s) ourselves.
+Lets envision a scenario where we want to spawn n concurrent lambda requests.
+It could just as easily be any number of requests to any number of different AWS services, but for the purposes of simplicity we'll create 100 different requests to 100 different lambdas.
+If this were synchronous code, we would use the `boto3.client('lambda').invoke` method, but for async invocations we'll be creating the HTTP request(s) ourselves.

 #### Requests